 Transformation 3: From Lion to Children

-The camel’s struggle in the desert can never lead to a meaningful life, but once the lion realizes that there is also no happiness either in fighting against everything: so, in order to escape a feeling of “nothingness”, the lion has to become a child, capable of making its own meaning of living, for living for itself, for being curious about everyone and everything, for being spontaneous.
+The camel’s struggle in the desert can never lead to a meaningful life, but once the lion realizes that there is also no happiness either in fighting against everything: so, in order to escape a feeling of “nothingness”, the lion has to become a child.
+In this final transformation in the four stages of self-development, the child is capable of making its own meaning of living, for living for itself, for being curious about everyone and everything, for being spontaneous.

 If we become children, we can live without the lion’s hostility,